 Greek alcohol is generally pretty strong.
 However, it is sipped and enjoyed while watching live music and conversing with friends.

 It is not typically consumed in mass.
-You will seldom see Greek people stumbling out of bars at night like you may elsewhere in Europe.
+You will seldom see Greek people stumbling out of bars at night as you may elsewhere in Europe.

 Some of the most popular types of Greek alcohol are detailed below.
 You will find that various drinks are more prominent in different parts of the country.